AviatrixSystems/Docs/HowTos/transit_firenet_workflow_aws_gwlb.rst

 1. CheckPoint Specification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Check Point Security Gateway do not support AWS GWLB.
+Check Point Security Gateway do not support AWS GWLB in latest release, and it is in Roadmap for future release.

 2. Palo Alto VM-Series Specifications